This post is also available in: Español (Spanish)

 - Call 911 for Immediate Assistance – You know yourself and your situation better than anyone.
 Trust your instincts and call for help if you feel you are in danger.

-- Report the Abuse—Your local Adult Protective Services agency may be able to help by investigating your situation and connecting you to local support services or law enforcement.
-Find your local Adult Protection agency on the National Adult Protective Services Association Get Help Map.
+- Report the Abuse – Your local Adult Protective Services agency may be able to help by investigating your situation and connecting you to local support services or law enforcement.
+Find your local Adult Protection agency Please access the VictimConnect Resource Map.

-- Stay Connected— Friends and family members that you trust can be supports to you if you are experiencing abuse, neglect, or maltreatment.
+- Stay Connected – Friends and family members that you trust can be of support to you if you are experiencing abuse, neglect, or maltreatment.

 - Create a Safety Plan – Develop a personalized plan to keep yourself safe.
 Find help doing this here or connect with an advocate for assistance.

-Contact the VictimConnect Resource Center by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one who has experience elder abuse.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one experiencing elder abuse.